Imperial Council (Ottoman Empire): History and function

 Originally, the Imperial Council was probably an informal advisory body of senior statesmen, but also functioned as a court of law.
 In the 14th century and until the mid-15th century, it seems to have been headed by the Sultan in person, "suggesting that relations between sultan and viziers were still informal, with the sultan’s advisors in the role of allies as much as subordinates" according to the Ottomanist Colin Imber.
 Meetings were often public or semi-public affairs in which the Sultan would appear surrounded by his senior advisors and hear grievances of his subjects, dispense justice and make appointments to public office.
 In the case of an interregnum between the death of a Sultan and the arrival of his successor from the provinces, the Council was held by the senior councillors on their own.

-Later Ottoman tradition held that it was Mehmed II who abandoned the practice of presiding over the council in person, instead relegating this responsibility to the Grand Vizier, ipso facto defining the latter as a distinct office from the other viziers.
+Later Ottoman tradition held that it was Mehmed II who abandoned the practice of presiding over the council in person, instead delegating this responsibility to the Grand Vizier, ipso facto defining the latter as a distinct office from the other viziers.
 Mehmed II's law-code states that the Sultan would observe Council sessions behind a screen, a practice which lasted until the reign of Süleyman the Magnificent, who ceased to attend Council meetings altogether.
 Nevertheless Mehmed II's successor, Bayezid II is still recorded as openly chairing sessions of the Council in person, although by this time, these occasions were involved in elaborate ceremonial, in stark contrast to the informality of such audiences before Mehmed II.